-Summary of Comments Received: Officer Comment: The owners will be advised of any heritage listing , , , , , , , , , , , , , , , , , , , , nomination and given an opportunity to provide with property owners before listing. comment.
-Note: Submissions are considered and as Note: Submissions are considered and appaged by issue rather than by individual submitter for elerity
+Summary of Comments Received: Officer Comment: The owners will be advised of any heritage listing nomination and given an opportunity to provide with property owners before listing. comment.

 Note: Submissions are considered and assessed by issue rather than by individual submitter for clarity.